-In 2016, we decided to take our road tripping to Virginia, Tennessee and North Carolina with the sole intent to drive the length of the Blue Ridge Parkway.
+In 2016, we decided to take our road-tripping to Virginia, Tennessee, and North Carolina with the sole intent to drive the length of the Blue Ridge Parkway.
 Winding through the central and southern Appalachian Mountains the Parkway runs for 469 miles from Staunton, Virginia to Cherokee, North Carolina.
 It has everything a photographer could ask for.
-From stunning landscapes, forested-mountain views and teeming with wildlife, it offers something for everyone.
+From stunning landscapes, and forested-mountain views, and teeming with wildlife, it offers something for everyone.

 One of the most photographed locations in the U.S. and the most on the parkway is Mabry Mill.
 Visited by several hundred thousand visitors each year, it is easy to see why it’s found its way to so many postcards and calendars.
 The gristmill started grinding corn in 1908 and is still in operation today.
 Be sure and stop at the café and try the pancakes made from stone ground buckwheat.
 They are delicious!